-In one moment I possessed the utmost confidence that we would make it through this challenge successfully, just like we have made it through every other trial we’ve ever encountered, with God’s help.
+In one moment, I possessed the utmost confidence that we would make it through this challenge successfully, just like we have made it through every other trial we’ve ever encountered, with God’s help.
 We just didn’t have God’s map and the game plan yet.

-The next moment I wavered and was fearful of all the uncertainties and an unknown future; afraid of everything I couldn’t see and had even less control of.
+Yet, the next moment I wavered and was fearful of all the uncertainties and an unknown future; afraid of everything I couldn’t see and had even less control of.